davidchatting/pointsnorth/README.md

      see .github/workflows/screenshot.js) - don't hand-edit it. -->
 <p align="center">
   <img src="screenshot.png" alt="Screenshot of the Points North game"><br>
-  <sub>The Points North game: a bird's-eye view of five phones and tablets around a table, each rendering the others as a shape rotated to their real-world compass bearing.</sub>
+  <sub>The *game* shows a bird's-eye view of the phones and tablets around the table.</sub>
 </p>

-`public/` is a single-page [p5.js](https://p5js.org) sketch (`script.js`) that draws a compass
+The *game* is a [p5.js](https://p5js.org) sketch (`script.js`) that draws a compass
-ring: your own device sits at the centre, and every other device in the session appears as a rectangle scaled to their screen size and rotated to their real-world compass bearing (via `deviceorientation`) — so a group of phones and tablets round a table shows up as a matching ring of shapes pointing the right way.
-On load it generates (or reads from the URL) a `sessionId` and displays it as a QR code; scanning it opens the same session URL on another device, which then appears as a new shape in the ring.
+ring: your own device sits at the centre, and every other device in the session appears as a rectangle scaled to their screen size and rotated to their real-world position (calculated from the `deviceorientation`) — so a group of phones and tablets round a table shows up as a matching ring of shapes pointing the right way.
+The first device will generate a unique `sessionId` that is then shared via the QR code displayed on screen.

-This is meant as a reusable base — session/client plumbing, the bearing-ordered device list, and the WebSocket relay — for building actual round-table games on top of.
+This is meant as a reusable base — session/client plumbing, the bearing-ordered device list, and the WebSocket relay — for building actual round-table games on top of - consider the card game [Bang!](https://en.wikipedia.org/wiki/Bang!_(card_game))

 ## Server